surajsingh542/The-Internet-Folks-SDE-Intern-Assignment/README.md

 MONGO_URL = mongoDbConnectionString

-by replacing mongoDbConnectionString with your own connection string.
+in the .env file by replacing mongoDbConnectionString with your own connection string.

+4. Save the file

-4. Now use
+5. Now use
   npm run server
 to start the server.